04-aditya/04-aditya/README.md

-- 👋 Hi, I’m @04-aditya, also known as Aditya Banerjee, an ASDE-1 at Publicis Sapient.
+- 👋 Hi, I’m @04-aditya, also known as Aditya Banerjee, Technical Lead at Neural Foundry.
 - 👀 I’m primarily interested in tech stacks surrounding DevOps, as well as playing around with Cloud Platforms.
 Other tech stacks I'm comfortable with include ReactJS and TypeScript, with a little bit of Python for Data Analytics.
 - 🌱 I’m currently learning everything around me.
 I would love to explore so many different technologies as and when I get the opportunity to.
 - 💞️ I’m looking to collaborate on anything that excites me!